Intermodalics/pickit-docs/docs/robot-integrations/yaskawa/index.rst

 The idea of this program is the following.
 First a detection is triggered.
 If an object is found, the robot moves to the object to pick it and drop it off at a fixed position.
-Once the robot is out the field of view of the robot immediately a new Pickit detection is triggered.
+Once the robot is out the field of view of the robot, immediately a new Pickit detection is triggered.
 If the ROI is empty the program stops.

 Define tool